a69/gsl1680/README.md

 **-res** allows to specify the screen resolution.
 If not set, the driver will use 800x600 pixels.

-**-gpio** allows to specify the path to the GPIO device that enables or disables the chip.
-By default, it presumes it is */sys/devices/virtual/misc/sun4i-gpio/pin/pb3*.
+**-gpio** allows to specify GPIO nothat enables or disables the chip.
+By default, it presumes it is *113*.
 In order to make this work, it a must to have the GPIO support in the kernel and to enable that pin as an **OUTPUT** gpio.

 **-invert_x** and **-invert_y** allows to invert the horizontal or vertical coordinates, in case that, when you touch the left part of the screen, the cursor moves to the right, and so on.

 **-new_scroll** allows to use a single finger to do scrolling.

-In the case of the sun4i SoCs, for example, to know which pin correspond to the enable/disable option of the chip, you need to check the .FEX configuration file and find the *ctp_wakeup* pin in the *ctp* option part (where the touch screen is defined) and create a GPIO entry at the end of the file with:

-    [gpio_para]
-    gpio_used = 1
-    gpio_num = 1
-    gpio_pin_1 = port:PB03<1><default><default><1>

-Also you must load the CONFIG_SUN4I_GPIO_UGLY module.

-For other SoCs you have to discovery that for yourself (sorry).

 ## More info about this chip ##